Bilberry Extract (25% Anthocyanin)

 BenefitTypical study dose*Key human findingsHigh-quality sources

 1 Eye strain / “screen fatigue”~240 mg/day for 12 weeksRandomized placebo-controlled trial in near-work/VDT context reported improvements in measures related to eye fatigue/ciliary muscle strain.
-Promising but not definitive; studies remain limited.Nutrients (MDPI)
+A useful human signal for eye-comfort positioning; keep claims tied to the study design and dose.Nutrients (MDPI)

 2 Dry eye symptomsDaily bilberry extract for 4 weeksSmall randomized placebo-controlled study reported improved tear production (Schirmer’s test) and changes in oxidative-stress/antioxidant markers after 4 weeks.European Review

-3 Minor venous circulation (traditional use)Traditional use (EMA)EMA lists bilberry fruit preparations as traditional herbal medicinal products for symptoms of minor venous circulation issues (e.g., heavy/tired legs) and capillary fragility; this is based on long-standing use rather than modern clinical proof.EMA herbal monograph
+3 Minor venous circulation (traditional use)Traditional use (EMA)EMA lists bilberry fruit preparations as traditional herbal medicinal products for symptoms of minor venous circulation issues (e.g., heavy/tired legs) and capillary fragility; this provides a recognized traditional-use basis for microcirculation and capillary-support concepts.EMA herbal monograph

 Safety profileTypical supplement rangesBilberry is generally well-tolerated and has not been strongly linked to liver injury.LiverTox (NCBI)